niteensapkal/InterviewTest.DriverData/README.md

+This document illustrates the project implementation approach.

+During the project implementation, I have used OOPS, SOLID principles such as Dependency inversion, Single responsibility, Open-close Principle.

-Task 1.1 Delivery driver implementation
+### Task 1.1 Delivery driver implementation

 - Added below entity classes
 	1. DriverAnalysisCriteria - Hold analysis criteria for the driver.
 Contains AllowedStartTime, AllowedEndTime, AllowedMaxSpeed.